jonmartin721/devwatch-github/README.md

-# GitHub Notifications for Chrome
+# GitHub Devwatch for Chrome

 A Chrome extension that helps developers stay on top of GitHub activity across multiple repositories.